giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 Each one will find the correct entry point using the conditional export, and all will be well.

 OK, cool.
-We're done with the basics of JSM in Node.js.
+We're done with the basics of ESM in Node.js.
 Now for the tooling: using things like ESLint, test runners, and mocks.
 You can find that in the next part, [here](../using-jsm-esm-in-nodejs-a-practical-guide-part-3/).